mbogus/docker-kube-amqp-autoscale/README.md

 * `AUTOSCALE_NS` Kubernetes namespace (default `default`)
 * `AUTOSCALE_KIND` type of the Kubernetes resource to autoscale, one of `Deployment`, `ReplicationController`, `ReplicaSet` (default `Deployment`)
 * `AUTOSCALE_NAME` name of the Kubernetes resource to autoscale
-* `AUTOSCALE_THRESHOLD` number of messages on a queue representing maximum load on the autocaled Kubernetes resource
+* `AUTOSCALE_THRESHOLD` number of messages on a queue representing maximum load on the autoscaled Kubernetes resource
 * `AUTOSCALE_MIN` lower limit for the number of replicas for a Kubernetes pod that can be set by the autoscaler (default `1`)
 * `AUTOSCALE_MAX` upper limit for the number of replicate for a Kubernetes pod that can be set by the autoscaler
 * `AUTOSCALE_INTERVAL` time interval between Kubernetes resource scale runs in secs (default `30`)